rwxayheee/rwxayhee.github.io/_posts/2023-10-27-Peptide-Docking-with-ADCP.md

 ### Docking Calculations

-Running the docking calculations with insufficient scope (number of independnt GA runs, as specified by `-N`) and depth (number of max.
-MCsteps, as specified by `-n`) will result in less reproducible outcomes.
+Running the docking calculations with insufficient scope (number of independent GA runs, as specified by `-N`) and depth (number of max.
+MC steps, as specified by `-n`) will result in less reproducible outcomes.
 Here is my recipe for the presented system, which I think will produce relatively reproducible results for 5-mer to 7-mer peptides -

 ```s
 #!/bin/zsh